How to get executive buy-in for Design Thinking

 The only way you’re going to improve anything is by measuring it.
 There are lots of ways to do this.
 You can look at our own guide to user research methodologies, which covers everything from A/B Testing, to Remote Usability Studies, to Card Sorting, to Tree Testing and beyond.

-You can also use a range of tools, from eye-tracking googles, to facial recognition software, to cloud-based moderated and unmoderated usability testing products such as our own.
+You can also use a range of tools, from eye-tracking goggles, to facial recognition software, to cloud-based moderated and unmoderated usability testing products such as our own.

 For further advice and access ‘before and after’ case studies on Design Thinking, you can watch our pre-recorded 1-hour-long webinar: Optimize Your Strategy: The Power of Combining Design Thinking and ROI Metrics.